AndreasMerentitis/TfLambdaDemo-keras/README.md

-# Serverless Machine Learning inference on AWS Lambda with TensorFlow and keras
+# Serverless Machine Learning inference on AWS Lambda with TensorFlow and keras (custom model)

 Configured to deploy a TensorFlow model to AWS Lambda using the Serverless framework.
 The model is a custom one trained locally with keras.